San Diego Top 7 Amazing Engagement Session Locations

 Tips: Julian is beautiful year-round but the harvesting season is mid August through October.
 When there’s snow, visit during weekdays or come early on the weekend because it’s always a long line of cars wanting to see snow here!
 You gotta try their apple pies too!

-(Bonus) Imperial Sand Dunes.
-The Dazzling Dunes.
 This one is a bit far but if you’re a desert fan and up for an adventure, check it out!
 Layers upon layers of dunes will make you don’t want to leave.
 This is the place to run wild and play free!

 View types: Desert, Africa vibes